-Envir onmental Issue Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impac e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? • f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? • VIII.
+Envir nvironmental Issue Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of water water?
+Impact f) waste water?
+Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? • VIII.
 GR EENHOUSE GAS EMISSIONS: Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? • b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
 IX.
-HAZ ARDS AND HAZARDOUS MATERIALS: Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? • b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous c) materials into the environment?
-Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code §65962.5 and, as a result, would it create a significant hazard to the public or the environment? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? • f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? • g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires?
-X. HYDI ROLOGY AND WATER QUALITY: Would the project: a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? • b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin?
-Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious • surfaces, in a manner which would: i.
+HAZ ARDS AND HAZARDOUS MATERIALS: Would the project: a) transport, use, or disposal of hazardous materials? • b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? c) d) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
+Be located on a site which is included on a list of hazardous materials sites compiled , pursuant to Government Code §65962.5 and, as a result, would it create a significant hazard to the public or the environment? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires?
+X. HYDF COLOGY AND WATER QUALITY: Would the project: a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? • b) c) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin?
+Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: • i.
 Result in a substantial erosion or siltation on- or off-site? ii.
-Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite? - iii.
-Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? • v.
-Impede or redirect flood flows? d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project П П e) inundation?
-Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
-XI.
+Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite?iii.
+Create or contribute runoff water which would exceed the capacity of existing or • planned stormwater drainage systems or provide substantial additional sources of polluted runoff? i v.
+Impede or redirect flood flows? d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? • XI.
 LAN D USE AND PLANNING: Would the project: a) Physically divide an established community?